 Otherwise, the new Technics SL-GR turntable carries two labels, SL-1200GR and SL-1210GR.
 The difference is only in finishing, silver (1200) and black (1210).
 Everything else is completely identical.
-I personally like black finish because it works somehow more stylish and harmonious, but at the end of the day, whatever you choose has nothing to do with the sound quality.
+I like black finish because it works somehow more stylish and harmonious, but at the end of the day, whatever you choose has nothing to do with the sound quality.

 Of the other components that make the turntable integration, I used the Clearaudio Nano turntable preamplifier and Marohei Cables CT Reference custom made phono cables.

-Honestly, I have no experience with the initial SL-1200 models apart from the puberty in the clubs, where by the morning I was convinced by DJs and vinyls that I’d be better off with them than home in bed.
-If things were to be, in a timely manner, worse, in the golden age of the SL-1200 model, I used a Pioneer turntable that I do not remember very well, but that does not matter.
+Honestly, I have no experience with the initial SL-1200 models apart from the puberty in the clubs, whereby the morning I was convinced by DJs and vinyl that I’d be better off with them than a home in bed.
+If things were to be, on time, worse, in the golden age of the SL-1200 model, I used a Pioneer turntable that I do not remember very well, but that does not matter.
 Then I did not consider myself an audiophile and I did not even try to detect the sound differences between the turntables or any other HI-FI component.
 At that time, it was important to listen to more records and enjoy music.
-I’m not saying that I do not do it now, but the perspective has changed a lot, and in the last few years I intensively listen to the turntable in my own system so I take the right to write how I know how to retrieve certain parallels.
+I’m not saying that I do not do it now, but the perspective has changed a lot, and in the last few years I intensively listen to the turntable in my system so I take the right to write how I know how to retrieve certain parallels.

 Among other things, my experience is based on the tens of listening to turntable and turntable integrations back in ten years, in the systems of my dear friends, both in presentations and in familiar terms.
 All this experience further formed me as an audiophile.
-We could discuss until dawn as to whether anyone could even call an audiophile who does not have a turntable, but the fact is that analogue sound represents the closest reference to what we hear in nature.
+We could discuss until dawn as to whether anyone could even call an audiophile who does not have a turntable, but the fact is that analog sound represents the closest reference to what we hear in nature.